 Autodesk MaRs office design goals

-They developed algorithms to measure these goals and tested the measurements on their existing office space.
+Algorithms were developed to measure these goals and tested the measurements on their existing office space.
 Here is an example of a way to measure low visual distraction.
 Note that the scoring equation is critical to the evaluation of the goals.